Suggested ad (ViaCord)

 Healthy neural tube development is linked to moms having high amounts of folate in their system, which is why you’ll find folate in most prenatal vitamins.

 At around 7 weeks the neural tube closes, and the five major sections of the brain begin to take shape:

 - Brain stem: Connects the brain to the spinal cord and handles all involuntary actions like breathing and digestion.

 - Cerebrum: Controls voluntary muscle movement, and makes up 85% of the brain’s weight.

 - Cerebellum: Located at the back of the brain, it controls balance and the coordination of muscles working together.

 - Hypothalamus: Manages the body’s temperature, and actions like sweating or shivering.

 - Pituitary gland: Regulates all the hormones in the body.

 At first a baby’s brain is smooth.
 The first “wrinkle” appears at about 8 weeks and goes right down the middle, creating the left and right hemispheres.

 From 16 to 28 weeks the brain will just about double in size.
-Once your baby arrives, his brain development is far from done!
-His brain will grow four times its size from ages two to five, and will be at about 90% of its adult size by age 6.
+Once your baby arrives, her brain development is far from done!
+Her brain will grow four times its size from ages two to five, and will be at about 90% of its adult size by age 6.